Photo of Anton Käll

 Anton Käll

-My research focuses on how perceptions of the social world affect people's well-being and on developing interventions when this creates problems.
-The methods used are both internet-based interventions and experimental studies.
+My research focuses on how perceptions of the social world affect well-being and on developing interventions when this perception causes problems.
+I study this using both clinical trials and experimental paradigms.

 The social world and mental health